 - Jabra Elite Active 75t: Durability is the name of the game with these IP57-rated earbuds.
 Not only do they operate via Bluetooth 5.0, they also support multipoint connectivity.
 This means you can connect them to two devices at a time.
 Other features include quick charging, excellent mic quality, and automatic ear detection.
 If you’re willing to sacrifice some durability for a few bucks, the Jabra Elite 75t is also a great option.

 - Mobvoi TicPods 2 Pro: By far, the coolest feature of these earbuds is the AI-enabled TicHear and TicMotion technology.
 The former of which allows users to say, “Hey Tico” for hands-free access to Siri or Google Assistant.
 That’s right, Mobvoi worked out a clever way to sidestep H1 chip or Google Assistant integration.
+On the other hand, battery life is quite poor.

 - Sennheiser MOMENTUM True Wireless 2: Among true wireless earbuds, it’s tough to top the sound quality, controls, and fit of the Sennheiser MOMENTUM True Wireless 2.
+The ANC, however, leaves a bit to be desired.

-- V-Moda Crossfade 2 Wireless Codex: Arguably some of the most durable headphones on the market, the Crossfade 2 Codex includes both aptX and AAC support.
+- V-MODA Crossfade 2 Wireless Codex: Arguably some of the most durable headphones on the market, the Crossfade 2 Codex includes both aptX and AAC support.
 Plus, you can customize nearly everything about these cans, even the screws.

 How we tested the best iPhone earbuds